SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 Inefficient Filtering
 ---------------------

-When running statements, SQream DB tries to avoid reading data that is not needed for the statement by :ref:`skipping chunks<chunks_and_extents>`.
+When running statements, SQreamDB tries to avoid reading data that is not needed for the statement by :ref:`skipping chunks<chunks_and_extents>`.
-If statements do not include efficient filtering, SQream DB will read a lot of data off disk.
+If statements do not include efficient filtering, SQreamDB will read a lot of data off disk.
 In some cases, you need the data and there's nothing to do about it.
 However, if most of it gets pruned further down the line, it may be efficient to skip reading the data altogether by using the :ref:`metadata<metadata_system>`.